Ukraine accuses Russia of massacre, city strewn with bodies

 In Motyzhyn, some 50 kilometers (30 miles) west of Kyiv, residents told AP on Sunday that Russian troops killed the town’s mayor, her husband and her son and threw their bodies into a pit in a pine forest behind houses where Russian forces had slept.
 Inside the pit, AP journalists saw four bodies of people who appeared to have been shot at close range.
 The mayor’s husband had his hands behind his back, with a piece of rope nearby, and a piece of plastic wrapped around his eyes like a blindfold.

-Ukrainian Deputy Prime Minister Iryna Vereshchuk said Sunday that the mayor was killed while being held by Russian forces.
+Ukrainian Deputy Prime Minister Iryna Vereshchuk confirmed that the mayor was killed while being held by Russian forces.

+Some European leaders said the killings in the Kyiv area amounted to war crimes.
+The U.S. has previously said that it believes Russia has committed war crimes, and Secretary of State Anthony Blinken called images of what happened near Kyiv “a punch to the gut” on CNN’s “State of the Union.”

+“It is a brutality against civilians we haven’t seen in Europe for decades,” NATO Secretary-General Jens Stoltenberg said on the same show.

 As Russian forces retreated from the area around the capital, they pressed their sieges in other parts of the country.
 Russia has said it is directing troops to the Donbas in eastern Ukraine, where Russia-backed separatists have been fighting Ukrainian forces for eight years.